jodastephen/railmodel/CR2-SWLondon.md

 A key for station codes is at the end.
 The route options are sorted, with the fastest first.
 The excess over the fastest route option is listed in brackets.
+If the fastest route is direct, then only limited alternatives are shown.
+No alternative that takes over 15 minutes longer is shown.
 The number of trains per hour (tph) is also shown.

 ----